Abutler101/gender-neutralisation/Readme.md

 ## Future Plans
 - Finish docker deployment - Env Variables
 - Write tests
-- Caching with Redis using has of input text
+- Caching with Redis using hash of input text
 - Rate limiting
 - Provide alternative non GPT-3 methods to achieve the same objective cheaper and faster
 - Wrap the API in some form SPA